Neelmaurya/BaseApp1/README.md

 #Step-3.
 Then edit in .env file to write database information.
 #Step-4.
 Create a Database Named “baseapp1”.
 #Step-5.
 Then migrate the project. “php artisan migrate”
 #Step-6.
-After the migration Register on the and login.
+After the migration Register on the project and login.
 #Step-7.
 After login Upload any file.